zephyrproject-rtos/zephyr/doc/object/object_basic_tasks.rst

 Task Priorities
 ^^^^^^^^^^^^^^^

-Tiny Mountain offers a configurable number of task priority levels.
+The kernel offers a configurable number of task priority levels.
 The number ranges from 0 to :literal:`NUM_TASK_PRIORITIES-1`.
 The lowest priority level ( :literal:`NUM_TASK_PRIORITIES-1` is reserved for use by the microkernel's idle task.
 The priority of tasks is assigned